NREL/torc/docs/examples.rst

 Diamond Workflow
 ================
-The workflow specification ``examples/diamond_workflow.json5`` creates a workflow with four jobs that have dependencies based on the files that the jobs produce and consume.
+The workflow specification file ``examples/diamond_workflow.json5`` creates a workflow with four jobs that have dependencies based on the files that the jobs produce and consume.
 This is the same workflow described at :ref:`overview`.

 Ensure that you are in the ``torc`` directory.
 It has a ``tests`` subdirectory which is required by